vrokad/build-guide/topic/k2c-qli-build-ga/developer_workflow.rst

    # cd to directory where you have 300 GB of free storage space to create your workspaces
    mkdir <WORKSPACE_DIR>
    cd <WORKSPACE_DIR>
-   repo init -u https://github.com/quic-yocto/qcom-manifest -b qcom-linux-kirkstone -m <manifest release tag>
+   repo init -u https://github.com/quic-yocto/qcom-manifest -b qcom-linux-scarthgap -m <manifest release tag>
    # Example, <manifest release tag> is qcom-6.6.52-QLI.1.3-Ver.1.1_realtime-linux-1.0.xml
    repo sync

 .. note::
-   For the steps to set up the environment and build software images, see :ref:`Build real-time Linux image <section_k51_23b_wbc_vinayjk_06-26-24-1344-54-418>`.
+   For the steps to set up the environment and build software images, see :ref:`Build real-time Linux image <build_real_time_linux_image_unreg>`.

-.. _section_xxm_fk3_v1c_vinayjk_03-23-24-014-37-829:

 Build a meta-qcom-qim-product-sdk layer as an add-on layer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^